adrianschubek/dir-browser/docs/docs/configuration/metadata.md

 # Metadata

-Files and folder can be annotated with metadata and displayed.
+Files and folders can be annotated with metadata.
 Metadata is stored in a file called `<name>.dbmeta.json`, where `<name>` is the exact file (including extension) or folder name.
 Put it in the same folder as the target file or folder.
 Metadata is stored in a JSON format specified below.

 The `*.dbmeta.json` files are hidden from the user and cannot be viewed.